 Fitness at work programmes start with a simple non-invasive ‘baseline check’ for each person.

 Standing with bare feet on our biometric scales allows us to collect data about your body weight, fat mass, muscle mass, bone weight, BMI, metabolic age, hydration levels and visceral fat readings.

-It is a completely non-invasive procedure... we simply require you to stand on a set of biometric scales in bare feet.
-The results provide us with a snapshot of your current physical health and fitness levels – measurements used for future comparison to keep track of and monitor individual progress.
+The results provide us with a snapshot of an individuals current physical health and fitness levels – measurements used for future comparison.

 Training can be a simple as a walking group at lunchtime; a session in an on-site gym (we will even supply the equipment); exercise classes before, during or after work; a runners’ or cycling club; or even training for a charity or corporate challenge.

 Our team of qualified and experienced Personal Trainers will deliver on-site fitness training for small groups or 1-2-1, before, during, or after work hour.

 As part of an overall Workplace Wellbeing Programme, fitness training is an ongoing process.

 Our personal trainers work with each person or team for as long or as short a time as needed.
 We conduct further ‘baseline’ checks at regular intervals to monitor individual progress and ensure the effectiveness of training, adjusting the programme where necessary to ensure that you are getting consistent positive results.

 Of all our services, the subject of Fitness Training at work is probably the most the most debated; “work is for work”, “no time for fitness when I’m working”, “It’s up to each person to keep fit in their own time”, “why should the company pay to get someone fit”.